tsuideni-works/tsuideni-works.github.io/en/guide.md

 ## Double page mode
 - Double page mode is only available when your device is in landscape orientation.
 - Use the slider on the bottom toolbar to adjust the pages.
+You can also use two pointers (fingers) to tap on the left or right edge of the screen to quickly adjust the pages.
 - Long press a single page to show that page fullscreen and press that page again to back to double page mode.

 ## Bookmark and unbookmark manga